aj0strow/nxt-object-recognition/README.md

 1. stay in the grid (don't hit walls)
 2. avoid wooden blocks and other robots
-3. bring styrofoam block in possession to score zone
+3. search for styrofoam blocks
-4. find styrofoam blocks
+4. bring block to score zone

 The brick runs multiple threads.
 1 for the Operator, and 1 for each poller (odometry, color sensing, ultrasonic distance sensing).
 The operator goes through a stack of controllers, and each controller returns whether the operator should try the next controller.